plytagalvisx/JHipster-Angular-SpringBoot-GoogleCloud-IoT/README.md

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)
+## Continuous Integration (GitHub Actions)

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.

+CI/CD integration in the web application is sub-generated to use GitHub Actions.
+The tasks used on GitHub are manually configured and edited inside the GitHub Actions workflow directory.
+The configuration files are defined as *.yml files inside the .github/workflows/ directory in the project.

 Consult the [Setting up Continuous Integration][] page for more information.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 7.0.1 archive]: https://www.jhipster.tech/documentation-archive/v7.0.1